 What is Data Governance?

-Risk assessment is a crucial component of data governance, as it helps organizations identify and evaluate potential risks associated with their data.
+Risk assessment is a crucial component of any data governance strategy, as it helps organizations identify and evaluate potential risks associated with their data.

 It involves systematically identifying, analyzing, and evaluating risks to determine their likelihood and impact on an organization’s objectives.